-Under the G3 agreement, EMVA cooperates with 4 leading machine vision associations in the development and dissemination of machine vision standards.
-Through this cooperation in G3, EMVA members have access to the working groups of standards that are hosted by the other G3 associations.
+Under the so-called ‘G3 agreement’, EMVA cooperates with the leading machine vision associations in the development and dissemination of machine vision standards.
+Through this cooperation between A3 – Association For Advancing Automation (North America), CMVU – China Machine Vision Union, EMVA – European Machine Vision Association, JIIA – Japan Industrial Imaging Association and VDMA – German Mechanical and Plant Engineering Association, the members of all mentioned associations have access to the various technical working groups of standards hosted by any of the G3 organizations.

 Global machine vision standards are critical to ensuring the furtherance of global free trade and the assurance of a level playing field for all competitors in the market, through the promotion of innovation coupled with wide interoperability within industry and between different product vendors.

 To help achieve this aim, in 2009 the leading machine vision associations in Europe (EMVA), North America (A3), and Japan (JIIA) entered into a global cooperation agreement on machine vision standards, called the ‘G3 Cooperation’.
 The cooperation was further strengthened through the joining of the VDMA (Germany) in 2014 and the CMVU (China) in 2015.
 Continued cooperation is established through the G3 committee which consists equally of representatives from all five industry associations.

 The purpose of the G3 agreement is to globally coordinate standardization activities in the machine vision industry, and so provide an overall benefit for the vision industry.
 The cooperation agreement enshrines the principles of openness, transparency, and consensus in standards development.
 Since it was implemented the G3 cooperation has proved highly successful, with participants from all associations meeting regularly throughout each year to work on the development of current standards and machine vision standardization topics.